Kimia-Asg/lab9_2brain_0failure/lab_proof.md

 ## Workflow export

 - Input: a list of news article dictionaries fetched from the News API
-- Transform: `NewsSummarizer.run_workflow()` summarizes each article and attaches sentiment text
+- Transform: `NewsSummarizer.run_workflow()` summarizes each article and attaches sentiment-style output
 - Output: a structured payload containing `article_count`, `summaries`, and `cost_summary`

 ## Input payload